maxibide/open-meteo-cast/README.md

 # Open-Meteo-Cast

-Open-Meteo-Cast is a powerful and flexible tool for generating probabilistic weather forecasts for any location on Earth.
-It leverages ensemble weather models from the Open-Meteo API to produce detailed statistical forecasts, providing insights into forecast uncertainty.
+Open-Meteo-Cast is a powerful and flexible tool that downloads data from multiple global weather models and combines them to create a single, unified **ensemble forecast** for any location on Earth.
+By averaging the statistics from different models (like GFS and ECMWF), it produces a more robust and reliable probabilistic forecast, offering deep insights into forecast uncertainty.

 This tool is ideal for weather enthusiasts, data analysts, and developers who need reliable, automated weather forecasts.

 ## Key Features

-*   **Ensemble-Based Forecasts**: Fetches data from multiple global ensemble models (e.g., GFS, ECMWF).
+*   **Unified Ensemble Forecast**: Creates a single, unified forecast by combining and averaging data from all available global models (e.g., GFS, ECMWF) for greater accuracy.
 *   **Comprehensive Weather Variables**: Supports a wide range of variables, including temperature, precipitation, cloud cover, wind dynamics, and more.
 *   **Advanced Statistical Analysis**:
     *   Calculates **percentiles (p10, median, p90)** for continuous variables to represent the range of possible outcomes.